Coronary steal: Cause

 It is associated with dipyridamole.
-Hence, dipyridamole is a pharmacological success diagnostically, but a therapeutic failure because of the coronary steal phenomenon.
+Dipyridamole is thus a pharmacological success diagnostically, but a therapeutic failure because of the coronary steal phenomenon.

 Coronary steal is also the mechanism in most drug-based cardiac stress tests; When a patient is incapable of doing physical activity they are given a vasodilator that produces a "cardiac steal syndrome" as a diagnostic procedure.
 The test result is positive if the patient's symptoms reappear or if ECG alterations are seen.

 Hydralazine can potentially cause this condition as well, as it is a direct arteriolar vasodilator.

 It has been associated with nitroprusside.

 Other causes

 Coronary arteriovenous fistula between coronary artery and another cardiac chamber, like, the coronary sinus, right atrium, or right ventricle may cause steal syndrome under conditions like myocardial infarction and possible angina or ventricular arrhythmias, if the shunt is large in magnitude.

 It can also be associated with new patterns of blood vessel growth.